Nicodemus visiting Christ in the dark ... where did the light shine through?

 Individuals judge themselves by hiding their evil deeds from the light of Christ’s holiness.

 This is his first of three appearances in this Gospel.
 We shall meet him again a second time when he states the law concerning the arrest of Jesus during the Feast of Tabernacles (John 7:45-51).

 Nicodemus and Joseph of Arimathea claim the Body of Christ before dark falls

 The third time follows the Crucifixion, when he helps Joseph of Arimathea in taking the body of Christ down from the cross before dark, and preparing the body for burial (John 19: 39-42).

-So birth is linked with death, new birth is linked with new life, in the story of Nicodemus, and before darkness falls he really comes to possess the Body of Christ, to hold the Body of Christ in his hands.
+So in the story of Nicodemus, we find birth is linked with death, new birth is linked with new life, and before darkness falls Nicodemus really comes to possess the Body of Christ, to hold the Body of Christ in his hands.

-Canon Patrick Comerford is Director of Spiritual Formation, the Church of Ireland Theological Institute.
-This essay is based on notes prepared for a Bible Study with B.Th. and M.Th. students on Wednesday 25 November 2009.
+Canon Patrick Comerford is Lecturer in Anglicanism and Liturgy, the Church of Ireland Theological Institute.
+These notes were prepared for a Bible Study with part-time M.Th. students on Saturday 10 March 2012.